cvzj57/chem_scripts/README.md

 MOO now has a text user interface, that can be started by running moo.py (Python 3).
 The MOO interface allows you to

-- place potentials in Turbomole `coord` files.
+- place potentials in Turbomole `coord` files (and can guess potential setups by itself).
 - optimise new potentials using MOO's own scripts.

 The MOO interface helps the user set up the `opt.moo` settings file for optimisation.
 The `opt.moo` file can still be modified by hand.